yougotagift-tech/docs/Corporate-Rewards-API.md

 	denominations field will contains variable amounts in different currencies with min and max amount otherwise denominations will be fixed amount.

-	Attribute "locations" will contain the url of brand locations, Note: for some brands this attribute will be empty
+	Attribute "locations" will contain the url of brand locations, Note: for some brands this attribute will be empty.

 ##### Brand locations Sample Request and Response